socketry/nio4r/README.md

 * MRI/YARV 1.8.7, 1.9.2, 1.9.3
 * JRuby 1.6.x (and likely earlier versions too)
 * Rubinius 1.x/2.0
+* A pure Ruby implementation based on Kernel.select is also provided

+Platform notes:

-MRI/YARV and Rubinius implement NIO with a C extension based on libev, which provides a high performance binding to native IO APIs.
+* MRI/YARV and Rubinius implement nio4j with a C extension based on libev, which provides a high performance binding to native IO APIs.

-JRuby uses a special backend based on Java NIO which should have fairly good performance for monitoring large numbers of IO objects.
+* JRuby uses a special backend based on Java NIO which should have fairly good performance for monitoring large numbers of IO objects.

-A pure Ruby implementation is also provided for Ruby implementations which don't implement the MRI C extension API.
+* A pure Ruby implementation is also provided for Ruby implementations which don't implement the MRI C extension API.

 License
 -------